Adyen/adyen-react-native/docs/Localization.md

 ### Android

-Provide specific locale to `configuration.shopperLocale` for `AdyenCheckout`.
+Provide a specific locale to `configuration.shopperLocale` for `AdyenCheckout`.

 ## Overriding default values